Thomas Schütte: Exhibitions

 Schütte participated in documenta in Kassel three times; in 2005, he was awarded the Golden Lion for Best Artist at the Venice Biennial.

+Multiple of Thomas Schütte's work were featured in a retrospective exhibition on the entirety 6th floor of the MoMA from September 29, 2024-January 18, 2025.
+The works featured are installations of both his statues as well as his work with oil and watercolor, spanning from his early work of self portraits while studying under Gerhard Richter in 1975 to his more contemporary work in 2012 with Krieger (2012).

 Collections

 Schütte's work is held in the collections of the Tate, the Clark Art Institute, MoMA, the Berggruen Museum, and the Art Institute of Chicago.

 Recognition

 Schütte has received numerous awards, including the Kurt Schwitters Preis für Bildende Kunst der Niedersächsischen Sparkassenstiftung, 1998, and the Kunstpreis der Stadt Wolfsburg, Germany, 1996.
 In 2005, he was awarded the Golden Lion at the Venice Biennale for his work in María de Corral's exhibition "The Experience of Art".
 He was awarded the Düsseldorf Prize in 2010, previously given to Bruce Nauman, Marlene Dumas, and Rosemarie Trockel.

 Art market

 A cast aluminum sculpture by Schütte, Großer Geist No. 16 (2002), an eight-foot-tall sculpture of a ghostly figure, sold for $4.1 million at Phillips de Pury & Company in 2010.
 Großer Geist Nr.
 6 (1996), a bronze figure with green patina, fetched $5.3 million at Christie's New York in 2014.